hvrdummy123/Multi-Restaurant-Food-Ordering-System/Phase2/README_userService.md

 ## Overview

 This is a Spring Boot-based User Management System with RESTful APIs, built using Java and MySQL.
 It allows users to register, update their profiles, and delete accounts while ensuring authentication, role-based access, and user preferences management.
-The system leverages Spring Boot for backend functionality, Spring Data JPA for seamless database interaction, and Spring Security for authentication and authorization.
+The system leverages **Spring Boot** for backend functionality, **Spring Data JPA** for seamless database interaction, and **Swagger documentation** for easy API exploration.

 ## Features